North Korean involvement in the Russo-Ukrainian war (2022–present): Effect on bilateral ties

-At a meeting with Russian foreign minister Sergey Lavrov in Moscow on 1 November 2024, North Korean foreign minister Choe Son-hui announced that her country would continue to provide military support to Russia until the day of the final victory over Ukraine.
+At a meeting with Russian foreign minister Sergey Lavrov in Moscow on 1 November 2024, North Korean foreign minister Choe Son-hui announced that her country would continue to provide military support to Russia until it was victorious over Ukraine.
 In this context, Lavrov underlined the close cooperation between the military and security agencies of the two countries.
-According to Choe Son-hui, North Korean leader Kim Jong-un ordered unconditional support for Russian forces and civilians in a “holy war” from the very beginning of the conflict.
-In view of the deployment of North Korean soldiers to support Russia in the Ukraine conflict, Choe Son-hui then met with Russian president Vladimir Putin in Moscow on 4 November.
+According to Choe, Kim Jong Un ordered unconditional support for Russian forces and civilians in a “holy war” from the very beginning of the conflict.
+Choe then met with Russian president Vladimir Putin in Moscow on 4 November to discuss the deployment of North Korean soldiers to support Russia.
 On 6 November, the Russian Federation Council approved a defense agreement with North Korea.
 The agreement stipulates that both countries will provide each other with military support in the event of an attack.